LaLaGuy/LinuxRespin/README.md

 However, as far as I can tell, I did distinguish respin from pinguy and I even told Antoni, his code was good... that's a compliment.

 I'm a copier.
 It's true.

 -aicra

+Note: Please fork and copy the GPL'd code in any of my repos - That's what it's there for!
+COPY!!!!!

 Respin